CatalogueOfLife/backend/DEVELOPER-GUIDE.md

 overriding
 [equals](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#equals(java.lang.Object)).

-#### Use final fields
+#### Use final core
 *See also [favor immutability](#favor-immutability)*

-Final fields are useful because they declare that a field may not be reassigned.
+Final core are useful because they declare that a field may not be reassigned.
 When it comes to checking for thread-safety, a final field is one less thing that needs to be checked.

 #### Avoid mutable static state